corda/corda/docs/source/permissioning.rst

 To connect to a compatibility zone you need to register with their certificate signing authority (doorman) by submitting a certificate signing request (CSR) to obtain a valid identity for the zone.
-You could do this out of band, for instance via email or a web form, but there's also a simple request/response protocol built in to Corda.
+You could do this out of band, for instance via email or a web form, but there's also a simple request/response protocol built into Corda.

 Before you can register, you must first have received the trust store file containing the root certificate from the zone operator.
 For high security zones this might be delivered physically.
 Then run the following command: